Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 With Uniswap, crypto holders do not earn new liquidity pools tokens.
 Rather the value of your tokens increases based on fees earned within a pool to which you’ve added capital.
 In short, you’re not earning new tokens as you would when mining or staking crypto.
 Accordingly, the usual income tax rules likely do not apply here.
-That noted, when you remove your tokens from a given liquidity to, you’ll have realized a gain, likely subject to capital gains tax as a crypto-to-crypto transaction.
+That noted, when you remove your tokens, you’ll have realized a gain, likely subject to capital gains tax as a crypto-to-crypto transaction.

 Flash swaps are treated like any other crypto transaction, as with these swaps you’re trading one token for another.
 The usual capital gains rules apply.

 Uniswap airdrop tax

 The IRS treats tokens claimed from an airdrop as income, which means you’re liable for income tax on the value of any claimed airdrop.
 This income is reported at the value of the asset when you took full control of it.
 Uniswap has performed two airdrops, one for $UNI and the other in $USDC upon their acquisition of Genie.